kaloyan-marinov/vocab-treasury/README.md

     (venv) $ coverage html
     ```

-4. create a pre-commit Git hook that runs the `black` formatter for Python code:
+5. create an empty SQLite database and apply all database migrations:
     ```
+    (venv) $ FLASK_APP=backend/vocab_treasury.py flask db upgrade
+    ```

+6. verify that the previous step was successful by issuing `$ sqlite3 <the-value-of-SQLALCHEMY_DATABASE_URI-in-your.env-file>` and then issuing:
+    ```
+    SQLite version 3.32.3 2020-06-18 14:16:19
+    Enter ".help" for usage hints.
+    sqlite> .tables
+    alembic_version  user
+    sqlite> .schema user
+    CREATE TABLE user (
+            id INTEGER NOT NULL,
+            username VARCHAR(20) NOT NULL,
+            email VARCHAR(120) NOT NULL,
+            password VARCHAR(60) NOT NULL,
+            PRIMARY KEY (id),
+            UNIQUE (email),
+            UNIQUE (username)
+    );
+    sqlite> .quit
+    ```

+7. create a pre-commit Git hook that runs the `black` formatter for Python code:
+    ```
     (venv) $ pre-commit install
     pre-commit installed at .git/hooks/pre-commit
     (venv) $
     ```

-5. launch a terminal window and, in it, start a process responsible for serving the application instance by issuing either one of the following commands:
+8. launch a terminal window and, in it, start a process responsible for serving the application instance by issuing either one of the following commands:
     ```
     (venv) $ python backend/vocab_treasury.py

     (venv) $ FLASK_APP=backend/vocab_treasury.py flask run
     ```

-6. launch another terminal window and, in it, issue the following request and make sure you get the indicated status code in the response:
+9. launch another terminal window and, in it, issue the following request and make sure you get the indicated status code in the response:
     ```
     $ curl -v \
         -X GET \